Data and Trading Communications (DTC) Protocol Server

 When modifying a Stop-Limit order using CANCEL_REPLACE_ORDER or CANCEL_REPLACE_ORDER_INT, then only Price1 can be modified.
 Price2 will be set to a price to maintain the same price difference that Price2 had to Price1 before the order modification.

 The SYMBOLS_FOR_EXCHANGE_REQUEST messages supported by the DTC Server.
 However, the exchange field is ignored in Sierra Chart returns security definitions for the known symbols for the current Data/Trade service that Sierra Chart is currently set to work with.

 Historical Price Data Server

 The DTC Protocol server in Sierra Chart has a full DTC compatible Historical Price Data Server.

-Follow the instructions below to use this server.
+Follow the instructions below to use this historical data server.

 - Enable the Enable DTC Protocol Server option.